corona-warn-app/cwa-server/docs/architecture-overview.md

 ![Overview Diagram](./images/v4.png)

-1. CWA Backend: Handles submission and aggregation/distribution of diagnosis keys and configuration files.
+1. CWA Server: Handles submission and aggregation/distribution of diagnosis keys and configuration files.
 2. Verification Backend: Deals with test result verification and issues TANs.
 This backend is managed and deployed separately.
 The repository for those components will be opened up to the community soon.

-This document outlines the CWA backend components, which are part of this repository.
+This document outlines the CWA Server components, which are part of this repository.
 For the full architectural overview, check out the [solution architecture](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md).

 ## Integration with Other Systems